#430: Delightful Machine Learning Apps with Gradio Transcript

 15:17 I think it's the eyes that are missing.

-15:25 And then you say the outputs that are labeled.
+15:24 And then you say the outputs in our label.

-15:26 Now a lot of UIs, people might think a label is just a non-interactive piece of text.
+15:26 Now, a lot of UIs, people might think of label is just a non-interactive piece of text.

 15:34 You've got like a cool horizontal bar graph that has percentages and talks about its guesses.